We Named the Monkey Jack

 - As pets can seem a lot like people when you're nine, Peter Hatcher's naming of his dog at the end of Tales of a Fourth-Grade Nothing might count.
 He named his new puppy "Turtle", after the pet turtle his little brother had swallowed.

 - In Iron Dawn, a veteran of the Trojan War who'd fought under Achilles names his horse after the wife of the Trojan hero Hector.
 The implication is that the old soldier can really hold a grudge, as he named it that as a snub: he's riding his enemy's wife.

 - According to Malevil, this is a tradition in rural France.
 Since the The French Revolution ranchers have named their livestock with nobility titles as a generation-spanning Take That against their distant ancestors' oppressors.
 Namely at Malevil, there is a Baronne, Comtesse, Marquise, and Princesse.

-- In Artemis Fowl The Time Paradox, in a combination of We Named the Monkey and Dead Guy Junior, the heroes name a lemur Julius Junior, or JayJay for short.
+- In Artemis Fowl The Time Paradox, in a combination of We Named the Monkey Jack and Dead Guy Junior, the heroes name a lemur Julius Junior, or JayJay for short.